 PPTE program participants are high-performing, mid-career professionals (10-15 years' experience preferred, or GS-12-15 or broadband equivalent).
 At a minimum, applicants must meet the following criteria:

 - Able to commit to a six-month assignment

 - Annual base salary (not including locality pay and other bonuses) does not exceed at or above 86.5% of the current basic rate for Executive Schedule Level II

 The PPTE, as articulated in Section 1599g of title 10, U.S.C., allows the Secretary of Defense, with the agreement of a private-sector organization and the consent of the employee, to arrange for the temporary assignment (detail) of a DoD civilian employee to that private-sector organization, or an employee of their private-sector organization to the DoD.

-If you are representing an interested government agency or industry organization, and are responsible for facilitating the placement of an employee or hosting an exchange participant, below are links to the documents to assist your participation in the program.
+If you are representing an interested government agency or industry organization, and are responsible for facilitating the placement of an employee or hosting an experience participant, below are links to the documents to assist your participation in the program.

 Acknowledgement Form Template